Blog Comments are Dead: 13 Changes & Best Practices to Consider When Designing a Blog

 If your blog is a resource with a large body of content on a variety of topics, add a search tool.
 If Analytics shows that the search tool isn’t popular, remove it or reduce its visual prominence.

 Virtually all blogs show the name of the author.
 Most blogs also show the picture of the author.
-63% of the blogs in our dataset show the author’s face in the template.
+71% of the blogs in our 2025 dataset show the author’s face in the template, compared to 63% in 2022.

 Seeing the author’s face helps build a connection between the reader and the content.
-It makes the content more human, maybe even giving a boost in social engagement.
-“They look friendly, I should look them up on LinkedIn, Facebook or Slapchat.”
+It makes the content more human, which may even give you a boost in social engagement.
+“They look friendly, I should look them up on LinkedIn!”

 The identity of the author is also important for thought leadership marketing.
 The visual just makes their identity stronger.